grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] consider using 'nautical' to mean awesome
 	* (dark-awesome, like original meaning maybe)
 * [ ] consider using 'nominal' to mean anything you want it to.
+* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
 * [X] They visit depots that have staging areas above ground on the coast, and underwater sub connections for loading and unloading goods.
 * [X] they do deadliest catch style shifts of more than 24 hours with everyone exhausted (mine from that 33 minute episode of battlestar gallactica)
 	* no sleep